 We have in the past relied and expect to continue to rely on third-party CROs to conduct and oversee our clinical trials and other aspects of product development.
 We also rely upon various medical institutions, clinical investigators and contract laboratories to conduct our trials in accordance with our clinical protocols and all applicable regulatory requirements, including the FDA's regulations and GCPs, which are an international standard meant to protect the rights and health of patients and to define the roles of clinical trial sponsors, administrators and monitors, and state regulations governing the handling, storage, security and recordkeeping for drug and biologic products.
 These CROs and other third parties play a significant role in the conduct of these trials and the subsequent collection and analysis of data from the clinical trials.
 We rely heavily on these parties for the execution of our clinical trials and preclinical studies, and control only certain aspects of their activities.
-We and our CROs and other third-party contractors are required to comply with GCP, GLP, and GACP requirements, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities for products in clinical development.
-Regulatory authorities enforce these GCP, GLP and GACP requirements through periodic inspections of trial sponsors, principal investigators and trial sites.
-If we or any of these third parties fail to comply with applicable GCP, GLP and GACP requirements, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or other regulatory authority may require us to perform additional clinical trials before approving our or our partners' marketing applications.
-We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical or preclinical trials complies with applicable GCP and GLP requirements.
-In addition, our clinical trials must generally be conducted with product produ
+We and our CROs and other third-party contractors are required to comply with GCP, GLP, and GACP requirements, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities for products in clinical trials sites.
+If we or any of these third parties fail to comply with applicable GCP, GLP and GACP requirements, the clinical trials before approving our or our partners' marketing applications.
+We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials complies with applicable GCP and GLP requirements.
+In addition, our clinical trials must generally be conducted with product produced under cGMP regulations.
+Our failure to comply with these regulations and policies may require us to repeat clinical trials, which would delay the regulatory approval process.